 The university is not just a place where knowledge is produced and communicated, a place of the generation and displaying of knowledge, for example in exams which demand knowledge.
 Research and teaching require questions - here, adopting a questioning attitude that is open to inspiration is central.
 Teaching and learning mutually enrich each other through communication and a questioning attitude is their life source.
-As a central element of academia, questions verbally materialise curiosity and doubt and are thus fundamental for academic processes.
+As a central element of academia, questions are verbal materialisations of curiosity and doubt, and are thus fundamental for academic processes.

-This questioning basis, together with the social possibilities of a university, contributes to their being able to become an open space for fundamental questions, such as the questions of how we want to live as society and as individuals.
+This questioning basis, together with the social possibilities of a university, contributes to their being able to become an open space for fundamental questions, such as the questions of how we want to live as society and as individuals on a shared planet.

 Academic disciplines can, however, essentially differ in the way, how and which questions are asked.
-This is a result of different conceptions of man, ideals and standards which the disciplines are based upon.
+This is a result of different ideas of mankind, ideals and standards which the disciplines are based upon.
 Even within one single discipline, very different questions can arise.
-Here is an example from economics: While neoclassical economics explores the question of how rational actors maximise their benefits, feminist economics seeks to tackle gender inequalities in and through economic thinking and practice (cf. Exploring Economics).
+Here is an example from economics: While neoclassical economics explores the question of how rational actors maximise their benefits, feminist economics seeks to tackle gender inequalities in and through economic thinking and practice (Exploring Economics).

-One task of academics is to make complex questions manageable.
+One task of academics is to turn complex questions into manageable ones.
 Research questions should be framed in such a way that they can be realistically answered.
-The question, "how can I save the world?" is never found in a paper as a research question.
+The question, "How can I save the world?" is never found in a paper as a research question.
 Instead, researching the following question would be more feasible: To what extent could an unconditional basic income promote social cohesion in the European Union?